kimmeyh/spamfilter/0dev_prompts.md

 Completed:
+Can you help me add an input parameter, -update_rules or -u, to toggle if prompt_update_rules is called.  it should default to not call prompt_update_rules

 I want you to review file rulesregex.yaml for yaml errors and fix them. from past experience, because the lists of strings under header, body, subject, and from strings are complex regex strings most must be single quoted.
 For consistency keep all lines with single quotes.